git-ftp/git-ftp/man/git-ftp.1.md

 It saves the deployed state by uploading the SHA1 hash in the .git-ftp.log file.
 There is no need for [Git] to be installed on the remote host.

 Even if you play with different branches, git-ftp knows which files are different and only handles those files.
-No ordinary FTP client can do this and it saves time and bandwith.
+No ordinary FTP client can do this and it saves time and bandwidth.

 Another advantage is Git-ftp only handles files which are tracked with [Git].